astronomer/docs/astro/cloud-ide/quickstart.md

 ## Step 7: Create dependencies between cells

-You now have a Python cell and a SQL cell, but there's currently no logic to determine which task runs first in your DAG.
+You now have a Python cell and a SQL cell, but there's no logic to determine which task runs first in your DAG.
 You can create dependencies for these cells directly in the Astro Cloud IDE.
-Start by making `hello_sql` dependent on `hello_world` completing.

-1. In the `hello_sql` cell, click the **Dependencies** icon.
+1. In the `hello_sql` cell, click **Dependencies** and then select `hello_world`.
 2. Click `hello_world`.

     ![Configure a dependency](/img/cloud-ide/create-dependency.png)

 3. To confirm that the dependency was established, click **Pipeline**.
-The **Pipeline** menu visualizes the dependencies between your cells.
+The **Pipeline** view shows the dependencies between your cells.

     ![Dependency graph in the Pipelines menu](/img/cloud-ide/configured-dependency.png)